....loading

 Lauren recommends regular check-ins each day in the first couple of weeks before moving to weekly meetings as they settle in to allow space for each individual to feel comfortable to raise any concerns with their learning journey.

-As Six Degrees Executives’ Head of People and Culture, Alexandra Matthews explained in a previous blog post, the ability to trust one’s team is the number-one attribute of remote managers.
+According to Six Degrees Executives’ Head of People and Culture, Alexandra Matthews, the ability to trust one’s team is the number-one attribute of remote managers.

 “Learn to step back,” she wrote.
 “Remote environments can be particularly challenging for micromanagers.
 Asking to review every communication or phoning workers to check in several times a day wastes time and fails to build trust.
 Managing people on outcomes rather than hours in front of the screen will build more trust and satisfaction for everyone.”

-While the working from home debate is not yet settled, all signs point to hybrid working as a positive compromise in the near to mid-term.
+While the working from home debate may not be settled any time soon, all signs point to hybrid working as a positive compromise in the near to mid-term.

-Stay flexible, be prepared for future disruptions (such as a dramatic technological shift or another pandemic), and remember that there’s no one-sized fits all approach.
+Stay flexible, be prepared for future disruptions (such as a dramatic technological shift or economic conditions changing), and remember that there’s no one-sized fits all approach.
 Listen to your team to discover the framework that will work best for your unique business.

 Related